Delaware Department of Labor Logo

 2. Employee receives the CSHC access form and code.

-3. Employee provides the CSHC access form and code to you, their health care provider.
+3. Employee provides the CSHC access form and code to you, as their or their loved one’s health care provider.

 Employee at desk